 - Justify your budget and explain how you plan to pay for your project.
 (2,000 characters, including spaces) - Explain how you expect this project will improve the efficiency or profitability of your farm.
 Note that your operation doesn't currently need to be profitable.
-It's important that you give a clear description of how this project will change the viability and economic health of your farm operation. - Explain how you plan to pay for your project (e.g., financing, other grants, private investment, personal investment, organization funds, etc.).
-Other state grant funds cannot be used to pay for this project, but non-forgivable loans from the state may be used as a match. - Explain the importance this grant has in your ability to complete the project.
-If you don't receive a grant, what are your alternatives for financing the project?
+It's important that you give a clear description of how this project will change the viability and economic health of your farm operation. - Explain how you plan to pay for your project (financing, other grants, private investment, personal investment, organization funds, etc.).
+You cannot use other state grant funds to pay for this project, but you may use non-forgivable loans from the State. - How important is this grant to your ability to undertake this project?
+If your application is not funded, what are your alternatives for financing the project?